 Encourage your family to join you.
-Sometimes, it is difficult to focus solely on yourself, and helps to focus on the health of your family.
+Sometimes, it is difficult to focus solely on yourself, and it helps to focus on the health of your family.
 Allow your kids to help with meal prep, exercise with the family, and find family-focused activities to get you up and moving throughout the day.
 Family members and close friends make excellent accountability partners.
 I know in our house, there is nothing quite like telling my 6-year-old we will be taking a family walk at 3.
-He is always ready to go, and the absolute best alarm clock for holding me accountable.
+He is always ready to go and the absolute best alarm clock for holding me accountable.

-4. Finding Your Motivation To Maintain A Healthier Lifestyle
+4. Finding Your Motivation To Maintain a Healthier Lifestyle

 Have you thought about the main reason why you want to be healthier while working from home?
-This is your starting point and will help with not just your physical health, but also will positively impact your mental health and productivity when you are at home working all day.
+This is your starting point and will help with not just your physical health but also will positively impact your mental health and productivity when you are at home working all day.

 Start with making a list of everything that is motivating you to be healthier, focusing on your WHY.
 Answer this question in your journal or notebook: “What reasons are motivating you to want to be healthier while working from home?”

-Then further your journaling activity by asking yourself why your reason for wanting to be healthier while working from home is important to you.
+Then, further your journaling activity by asking yourself why your reason for wanting to be healthier while working from home is important to you.
 Take it down another layer (or 7).

-This will help you understand yourself on a deeper level, and discover what will motivate you the most.
-There is no wrong answer to this question, except one where you aren’t being honest with yourself (and yes, going down tangents are perfectly ok).
+This will help you understand yourself on a deeper level and discover what will motivate you the most.
+There is no wrong answer to this question, except one where you aren’t being honest with yourself (and yes, going down tangents is perfectly ok).
 This activity will show you the real emotion-based reason why you want to be healthier.
 “A Why that makes you cry” is far more motivating than “to feel better and have more energy.”

 For me, after placing a complicated neurological and autoimmune health crisis into full remission, I felt the need to push myself to do everything possible to maintain increasing health.
-Plus once you’ve endured chronic health ailments, you’ll go out of your way to continue feeling healthy, energetic, light, and capable of keeping up with dreams, goals, and kids.
+Plus, once you’ve endured chronic health ailments, you’ll go out of your way to continue feeling healthy, energetic, light, and capable of keeping up with dreams, goals, and kids.

 5. Start a Healthier Morning Routine

 To start working on your healthy habits at home, begin with your morning routine.
-Don’t worry about creating the perfect morning routine, or one that you get 100% right every day.
+Don’t worry about creating the perfect morning routine or one that you get 100% right every day.
 Routines simply are a collection of activities you do each day, with plenty of room for embracing a little variety.